-The Department of Neurobiology and Anatomy at Drexel University College of Medicine provides an outstanding academic environment for pursuing multidisciplinary research and training in neuroscience.
-The department has recently expanded by recruiting 9 new faculty members for a total of 37 faculty member at all levels including 18 funded research laboratories.
-The department has about 50 research grants with over $8 million in annual grants, as well as several endowments.
-Recent grant awards include the spinal cord program project, major NIH and DoD grants, and numerous Foundation grants.
-As of 2017, the department is ranked #24 in NIH funding [PDF] among all medical schools in the U.S (source: brimr.org).
-The department offers postdoctoral training in individual laboratories and research groups and graduate student training through the Neuroscience program for outstanding individuals preparing for a research career in the biomedical sciences.
+The Department of Neurobiology and Anatomy at Drexel University College of Medicine provides an outstanding academic environment for multidisciplinary research and training in the neurosciences.
+The Department has 36 faculty members, including 22 with funded research laboratories.
+The Department has a wide variety of research grants with over $10 million in annual total costs, as well as several endowments.
+Recent grant awards include a T32 NIH Training Grant in Spinal Cord Injury, numerous NIH and DoD grants, and several Foundation grants.
+As of 2020, the Department is ranked 27 in NIH funding among similar departments of all medical schools in the U.S (source: Blue Ridge Inst for Medical Research).
+For individuals interested in a career in the neurosciences, the Department offers postdoctoral training in various laboratories and graduate student training through the Neuroscience Graduate Program.

 News & Announcements